Cloning and converting virtual machine disks with vmkfstools (1028042)

 Note the selection of examplevm-000001.vmdk , as opposed to examplevm.vmdk for the input file.
 Snapshot delta disk files are appended a sequencing number, differentiating one snapshot delta disk iteration or level from another.
 Selecting the most recent delta disk ensures that the most recently stored data is cloned to the destination.

-For steps to identify a virtual machine's current snapshot, see Confirming a virtual machine's snapshot delta disk layout (1027887).
+For more information on steps to identify a virtual machine's current snapshot, see Confirming a virtual machine's snapshot delta disk layout (1027887).

 This is the default option for virtual machine disks created and stored on a VMFS datastore.